Marynochka1/Marynochka1/README.md

 # Resume: QA Manual Trainee

 Hello!
-I'm [Your Name], a beginner in software quality assurance (QA Manual Trainee).
+I'm Maryna, a beginner in software quality assurance (QA Manual Trainee).
 I have foundational knowledge in manual testing, skills in writing test cases, analyzing requirements, and creating bug reports.
 I'm eager to grow and improve my skills in the QA field.

 ## Skills